PennyLaneAI/qml/CONTRIBUTING.md

 ## Dependency Management

-Demo dependencies are automatically installed by the `qml` tool during demo execution.
+Demo dependencies are automatically installed by the CLI tool during demo execution.
 For detailed information on dependency specifications, refer to [dependencies/README.md](/dependencies/README.md).
 A `requirements.txt` file will be created in the demo directory after a successful build.

 ## Building and Testing Locally

-You can build and test PennyLane demos locally using the QML CLI tool, allowing you to preview your demo before submitting it for review.
+You can build and test PennyLane demos locally using the CLI tool, allowing you to preview your demo before submitting it for review.

 > **Note:** Local HTML builds will differ visually from the production site or PR previews.
 These differences are expected; local builds are intended for functional testing rather than visual accuracy.